Gaël Nlundulu: Lausanne-Sport

 He moved on to Nantes where he went on trial, featuring in several friendlies at the beginning of the season but he was not able to earn himself a contract.
 Eventually he joined Swiss-side Lausanne-Sport in February 2011.
 At the end of the 2011–12 season he was released from the club.

 Aris

 On 22 August 2014, he signed for Greek club Aris.
 He did not make any appearances during the first part of the season, but in the second part of the season he was one of Aris's most important players, scoring 5 goals in 11 games.
 He became a fan favorite due to him scoring wonderful goals.
 He re-signed with Aris on 5 November.
-N'Lundulu scored an amazing goal from outside the box in a 3–1 win over Apollon Kalamaria.
+N'Lundulu scored an amazing goal from outside the box in a 3–1 win over Apollon Kalamarias.

 Apollon Pontou

-On 30 August 2016 he joined Apollon Pontou.
+On 30 August 2016 he joined Apollon Pontus.
 He scored 11 goals, helping his team gain promotion to the Football League.